 The Company has applied FRS 101 - Reduced Disclosure Framework in the preparation of its financial statements.
-The Company has prepared and presented these financial statements by applying the recognition, measurement and disclosure requirements of International Financial Reporting Standards as adopted by the EU ("EU - IFRSs"), but made amendments, where necessary, in order to comply with The Companies, Act 2006.
+The Company has prepared and presented these financial statements by applying the recognition, measurement and disclosure requirements of International Financial Reporting Standards as adopted by the EU ("Adopted IFRSs"), but made amendments, where necessary, in order to comply with the Companies Act 2006.

 The Company's ultimate parent undertaking, Capita plc, includes the Company in its consolidated statements.
-The consolidated financial statements are prepared in accordance with EU (EU-IFRS) and are available to the public and may be obtained from Capita plc's website on http://investors.capita.com.
+The consolidated financial statements are prepared in accordance with International Financial Reporting Standards as adopted by the EU (EU-IFRS) and are available to the public and may be obtained from Capita plc's website on http://investors.capita.com.

-In these financial statements, the Company has applied the disclosure exemptions available under FRS 101 in respect of the following:
+In these financial statements, the Company has applied the disclosure exemptions available under FRS 101 in respect of the following disclosures:

-- A cash flow statement and related notes: - Comparative period reconciliations for share capital, property, plant & equipment and intangible assets; - Disclosures in respect of transactions with wholly owned subsidiaries; - Disclosures in respect of capital management; - The effects of new but not yet effective IFRSs; - Certain disclosures required by IFRS 15 Revenue from Contracts with Customers; - Disclosure as required by IFRS 16 Leases and; - Disclosures in respect of the compensation of key management personnel.
+- A cash flow statement and related notes; - Comparative period reconciliations for share capital, property, plant and equipment and intangible assets; - Disclosures in respect of related party transactions with wholly owned subsidiaries; - Disclosures in respect of capital management; - The effects of new but not yet effective IFRSs; - Certain disclosures regarding IFRS 15 Revenue from Contracts with Customers; - Disclosures as required by IFRS 16 Leases; and - Certain disclosures in respect of the compensation of key management personnel